• How it works

 Benefits for the buyer or tenant

-Because the tenant is already planning to buy, they are more likely to stay for the full lease term and keep the home in good condition.
-This reduces the risks and costs of tenant churn and long vacancy periods.
+3. Stable tenancy and lower turnover: Since the tenant plans to buy, they are more likely to stay for the full term and maintain the property well.
+This lowers vacancy and replacement costs.

 Benefits for the buyer or tenant